31 Basic and Creative Phrases to Start a German Conversation

-The next question is, how do you start a German conversation?
+How do you start a German conversation?

 Let’s dig in!

-Need some help starting a conversation in German?
 I’ve compiled a list of possible scenarios to help you break the ice when striking up a German conversation with a stranger.

 The most important thing to remember when starting a conversation is to say something.
 Once the words start flowing, you never know where you’ll end up.